OliverJAsh/redux-observable-dynamic-list/article.md

 };
 ```

 This is the solution I personally like most.
 It is also the way [Elm handles this][elm commands] (which is where the whole idea of Redux came from in the first place).
-It is perfectly possible to do this in Redux by writing a small store enhancer, for example see [redux-reducer-effects] and [redux-loop].
+It is perfectly possible to do this in Redux by writing a small store enhancer, which is what some of the existing libraries are doing, such as [redux-reducer-effects] and [redux-loop].
 But, it breaks away from idiomatic Redux, which is ultimately why we chose not to go with this approach at Unsplash.

 If you're interested, there is a [discussion about this approach on GitHub](https://github.com/redux-observable/redux-observable/issues/563).